How much does it cost to film a whole house?

 How does Polar Tint price residential film to franchisees?

-Franchisees source film, chemistry, and supplies directly through Glacier Manufacturing, our parent company.
+Franchisees source film, chemistry, and supplies directly through Glacier Manufacturing, our affiliate manufacturer.
 Pricing is just over manufacturing cost.
-Independent residential film shops typically pay 20-40% more sourcing from distributors — that cost-basis gap is the structural economic advantage of the franchise model.
+Independent residential window film shops typically pay 20-40% more sourcing from distributors — that cost-basis gap is the structural economic advantage of the franchise model.

 What's the franchise cost to add residential film to my Polar Tint shop?